JS-93/FairBnB/README.md

 On the functionality in the RentalCard Component:

-* formatDate and parse date help to return more appealing date formatting into a JS 'Date' object.
+* formatDate and parseDate help to return more appealing date formatting into a JS 'Date' object.
 * getDatesBetween helps to get all the dates between a start and end date for the post request of a booking.
 * the useEffect hook is used for a fetch of all the bookings with a particular rental id that has a forEach loop that parses the dates using the previous function parseDate and sets the state of bookedDates to optimistically render on the calendar so a user can immediately see what dates are taken for a rental.
 * the POST request uses formik to input the new dates when a user makes a new booking for a rental.
 There is initial error handling for conditional rendering using set message to see if a user has inputted both start and end dates.